11 May Image-Based Abuse: Future Directions for Research and Policy

 Report on The Center for Media at Risk’s 2021 Annual Symposium

-This report presents findings from the Center for Media at Risk’s 2021 annual symposium on image-based abuse.
+This report by Steering Committee Member and Annenberg doctoral student Sophie Maddocks presents findings from the Center for Media at Risk’s 2021 annual symposium on image-based abuse, which Maddocks co-organized.
 The event was the first of its kind, bringing together experts from around the world in focused discussion of one of the media’s most pressing issues.
 This report offers recommendations and shared priorities for policymakers, technologists, scholars and activists.

 What is image-based abuse and why does it matter?